 Once you open the bottle, the condiment should easily retain its taste for a few months if stored at room temperature, and much longer if you refrigerate it.
 Again, it’s impossible to say for how long your hot sauce will taste great.
 All we can do is to come up with some estimates.

 Please note that the periods above are estimates and for the best quality only.
 Hot sauce will definitely last longer if stored properly.

 How To Tell If Hot Sauce Is Bad?

 The first thing you should remember is that hot sauce often becomes darker over time.
 That’s a natural reaction of chili peppers and isn’t a sign that the condiment has gone bad.

 If you already store the sauce for an extended period and everything about it seems fine, give it a taste.
-As previously mentioned, the flavor and smell of hot sauce degrade slowly over time so your three-year-old sauce won’t taste as good as a brand new one does.
+As previously mentioned, the flavor and smell of hot sauce degrade slowly over time, so your three-year-old sauce won’t taste as good as a brand new one does.
 But if it tastes good enough, feel free to continue using it.
-Otherwise, discard it and open another bottle.
+Otherwise, discard it and open a new bottle.